 I like both of these options, but I would usually opt for a box of deluxe samples over a single deluxe unless it is a sample you already wanted.

 What are your thoughts on these April 2019 Birchbox reviews?
 Do you think they are better than past boxes so far?
 Let me know below.
 If your purchase is over $25 (longer subscriptions or purchasing something from the shop with the subscription), you can pick a free item from the bonus shop if you do not use a subscription start-up offer or discount code, which I cover on my Birchbox Deals Page.
 Some discount codes on that page will not work on subscriptions, but I will post any that work on my Birchbox Subscription Deals Page.
 You can always add a free two piece sample pack when spending $35, because it combines with any promo code.
 Tips For Getting the Best Deal lays out all the ways I know to save money at Birchbox.
 Product reviews do not always make it into the haul article, but you can always type the product into the search bar to see if I’ve mentioned it or reviewed it elsewhere.
+Subscribe to the blog to get updates on all posts.
 View my main page for the guide map to the site and deeper deal exploration.

 Disclosure: Affiliate Links